POSITION TITLE: Senior Director of Development

 - Bachelor’s degree is required, master’s preferred.

-- At least two years of experience in fundraising, soliciting and securing major gifts.
+- At least eight years of progressive experience in fundraising, soliciting and securing major gifts.

-- At least two years’ experience in comprehensive university setting preferred.
+- At least four years’ experience in comprehensive university setting preferred.

 - Demonstrated ability to travel extensively by car/air, attend evening/weekend events, comply with travel policy/timelines.

-- Demonstrated knowledge of Microsoft Office, Mac, Windows, Mobile Technology, Adobe Creative Suite, Constituent Management Databases and professional use of social media.
+- Demonstrated knowledge of Microsoft Office, Windows, mobile technology, constituent management databases and professional use of social media.

 - Demonstrated ability to work with highly sensitive and confidential information.

-- Entrepreneurial in spirit, while operating as a dedicated team player.
+- Entrepreneurial in spirit, while operating in an environment of collaboration.

 May be required to use the computer screen for extensive periods of time.